vladvasiliu/aws_doorman/README.md

 # AWS Doorman

-AWS Doorman is a simple utility for facilitating access to AWS ressources that have restricted access by IP:
+AWS Doorman is a simple utility for facilitating access to AWS ressources that have restricted access by IP.

+It keeps the entries of a prefix list up to date with the actual external IP.

+How it works:

-* It retrieves the computer's external IP and adds it to an AWS EC2 Security Group.
+* It retrieves the computer's external IP and adds it to an AWS Managed Prefix List.
-* It checks regularly what the IP is and updates the Security Group as needed.
+* It checks regularly what the IP is and updates the Prefix List entries as needed.
 * It removes the IP when shutting down.
-* It works on Security Group rules that have a specific description.
+* It works on Managed Prefix List entries that have a specific description.

 This is a tool I have developed as I've been working from home on a connection without a fixed IP address.
 The main use is avoiding a VPN connection which tends to not work too well on spotty cellular networks.